 Currently lymphedema is thought by most authorities to be a permanent problem with little hope for a permanent cure.
 The mainstay of treatment has been non-surgical, massage-type therapy.
 This can be performed by a therapist with special training and may involve the use of special sequential pumps and devices.

-Manual lymphatic drainage (MLD) is a massage type therapy designed to move the lymphatic fluid and proteins out of the affected area and back into the circulation.
+MLD is a massage type therapy designed to move the lymphatic fluid and proteins out of the affected area and back into the circulation.

 Complete decongestive therapy (CDT) may combine MDL, bandaging and compression garment therapy, breathing exercises and dietary measures.